-- Proofs of origins of incomes (only in some instances, but I advise you to have it ready).
+- Proofs of origins of income (only in some instances, but I advise you to have it ready).

-Among the documents requested by the bank, you need to provide a proof of address (energy bill under your name, or if hosted, your host energy bill, his/her ID and a letter attesting he/she is hosting you).
+Among the documents requested by the bank, you need to provide proof of address (energy bill under your name, or if hosted, your host’s energy bill, his/her ID and a letter attesting he/she is hosting you).
 However, to rent a flat, the agencies and landlords ask for a RIB, the French way of calling the bank account details!
 It’s like a snail biting its own tail!
 Thankfully, some banks are more flexible than others on the proof of address requirement.
 You will need to provide your proof of identification such as a passport or an EU ID card + permit/visa if applicable.
-And in some instances, proof of the origin of incomes can also be requested (payslips, income tax receipts…)
+In some instances, proof of the origin of income can also be requested (payslips, income tax receipts…)

-The Foreign account tax compliance act (FATCA) was adopted by the US administration and implemented in France since 2014.
+The Foreign Account Tax Compliance Act (FATCA) was adopted by the US administration and implemented in France in 2014.

-The FATCA allows the USA tax administration, IRS, to request information about their American citizens’ clients to foreign banks.
-People having US nationality without ever having lived on the American soil would also fall under the FATCA!
+The FATCA allows the US tax administration, and IRS, to request information about their American citizens’ clients from foreign banks.
+People having US nationality without ever having lived on American soil would also fall under the FATCA!

-Following this ruling, and considering the heavy requirements of the American tax administration toward foreign banks, many French banks are reluctant to open a bank account to US citizens.
-Nonetheless, it doesn’t mean it is impossible to open an account as American in France, it can, however, be more difficult.
+Following this ruling, and considering the heavy requirements of the American tax administration toward foreign banks, many French banks are reluctant to open bank accounts for US citizens.
+Nonetheless, it doesn’t mean it is impossible to open an account as an American in France, it can, however, be more difficult.